WebStorm 2024.3 Help

 The Debug tool window opens.

-4. Perform the steps that will trigger the execution of the code with breakpoints and Switch to WebStorm, where the controls of the Debug tool window are now enabled.
+4. Perform the steps that will trigger the execution of the code with breakpoints and switch to WebStorm, where the controls of the Debug tool window are now enabled.
 Proceed with the debugging session — step through the breakpoints, switch between frames, change values on-the-fly, examine a suspended program, evaluate expressions, and set watches.

-Last modified: 31 July 2024
+Last modified: 07 November 2024